-Any member of the household that has been evicted from federally-assisted housing in the last 7 years for drug-related criminal activity.
+• Any member of the household that has been evicted from federally-assisted housing in the last 3 years from the date of the eviction for drug-related criminal activity.
 HUD permits but does not require LHC to admit an otherwise-eligible family if the household member has completed a LHC-approved drug rehabilitation program or the circumstances which led to eviction no longer exist (e.g. the person involved in the criminal activity no longer lives in the household).